Guide: Your Optimal Free Prize Request in 2026

 Type of Partner What They Look at First What to Show

-Local Business Foot traffic and local anchoring employees on site, geographic area, local relay
+Local Business Footfall and local anchoring employees on site, geographical area, local relay

 B2B Supplier Quality of the relationship and brand coherence professional framework, limited selection, sober visibility